JorjaKark/FSI-LABS-9/LOGBOOK11.md

 #### 3. Creating the CA directory structure (`demoCA`)

-Per the lab instructions (and matching the config defaults), you created the expected CA working directory and its subfolders, and initialized the two required files:
+Per the lab instructions (and matching the config defaults), we created the expected CA working directory and its subfolders, and initialized the two required files:

 * `index.txt` as an empty database index
 * `serial` initialized to `1000`